Economy of Nigeria: Movie industry, Television, Streaming

 From Nollywood, films and soaps are broadcast to the whole of Africa.
 Nigeria is the second largest film nation in the world after India and ahead of the US.

 Music industry

-Perhaps Nigeria's most famous musician is the inventor of Afrobeat Fela Anikulapo Kuti, who gave legendary concerts with his band "Africa 70" at the "Shrine" in Lagos.
+Perhaps Nigeria's most famous musician is the inventor of Afrobeat, Fela Anikulapo Kuti, who gave concerts with his band "Africa 70" at the "Shrine" in Lagos.
 Other characteristic musical styles include Jùjú, Apala, Fuji and Sakara.
 In the field of pop music, Nigerian musicians living in Europe such as Sade Adu or Dr. Alban were very successful in the 1980s and 1990s.
 In Europe, Nneka is one of the best-known Nigerian pop musicians.
 One of the very few Nigerian artists living in Nigeria who has had commercial success in Europe is D'Banj.
 He even reached the European singles charts in summer 2012 with Oliver Twist.
 Wizkid reached number 1 in 2016 alongside Drake.